SAVE THE DATE

 Why Should You Attend?

-- Continuing Education credits can be received by submitting your conference certificate to your licensing entity, CME and CNE credits may be awarded through the conference.
+- CME, CNE, BSRB, EMS, Law Enforcement, and Pharmacy credits may be awarded through the conference.
+General Continuing Education credits can be received by submitting your conference certificate to your licensing entity.

 Who Should Attend?